Corwin Amendment

-The Corwin Amendment was a proposed amendment to the United States Constitution that was never adopted.
-It would shield slavery of the states from the federal constitutional amendment process and from abolition or interference by Congress.
+The Corwin Amendment is a proposed amendment to the United States Constitution that has never been adopted, but owing to the absence of a ratification deadline, could theoretically still be adopted by the state legislatures.
+It would have shielded slavery within the states from the federal constitutional amendment process and from abolition or interference by Congress.

 Although the Corwin Amendment does not explicitly use the word slavery, it was designed specifically to protect slavery from federal power.
-Congress proposed the Corwin Amendment on March 2, 1861, shortly before the outbreak of the American Civil War, with the intent of preventing civil war, and preserving the Union.
-It passed Congress but was not ratified by the requisite number of states.
+The outgoing 36th United States Congress proposed the Corwin Amendment on March 2, 1861, shortly before the outbreak of the American Civil War, with the intent of preventing that war and preserving the Union.
+It passed Congress but was not ratified by the requisite number of state legislatures.

-Several Southern states attempted to secede after the 1860 presidential election, eventually forming the Confederate States of America.
-Several legislative measures, including the Corwin Amendment, were proposed during this period in the hope of either reconciling the sections of the United States or avoiding the secession of the border states.
-Senator William H. Seward and Representative Thomas Corwin, Republicans and allies of Lincoln, introduced the Corwin Amendment, which was endorsed by President James Buchanan.
-Because it was only ratified in a handful of Northern states and Kentucky, the amendment failed to achieve its goal of preventing civil war and preserving the Union.
+Several Southern states seceded after the 1860 presidential election, eventually forming the Confederate States of America.
+Several federal legislative measures, including the Corwin Amendment, were proposed during this period in the hope of either reconciling the sections of the United States or avoiding the secession of the border states.
+Senator William H. Seward and Representative Thomas Corwin, Republicans and allies of President-elect Abraham Lincoln, introduced the Corwin Amendment, which was endorsed by the outgoing president, James Buchanan, as well as by Lincoln himself in his first inaugural address in 1861.
+Because it was only ratified in a handful of Northern states and Kentucky, the Corwin Amendment failed to achieve its goal of preventing civil war and preserving the Union.
 Ultimately, it fell out of favor during the Civil War.